ankur-chr/panoptic_segmentation_nighttime_urban_driving_scenes/src/pdl/README.md

 # **Improving Panoptic Segmentation for Nighttime or Low-Illumination Urban Driving Scenes**
-This repository contains the source code and related files for the dissertation title mentioned above.
+This repository contains the source code and related files for the research project title mentioned above.

 # Training/Testing - source code
 - Python files & Jupyter notebooks